IonutParau/tpc_server/README.md

 # Any other special configurations?

 You can create a `whitelist.txt` file to put in each line allowed IDs, You can create a `blacklist.txt` file to put in each line blocked IDs.
-If you put `@uuid` in there it will block UUIDs.
 You can also create a `versions.txt` file for versions to allow